So last time we looked at the 10 best things about being a wedding photographer, and they were certainly very rad.

 You get to handle all of this while having to remain positive and cheery at every moment!

 9. Pleasing A Wide Range of People

-an do this, the more likely you are to get referrals from a wide range of people, not just the bride and groom!
+The bonus is that the better you can do this, the more likely you are to get referrals from a wide range of people, not just the bride and groom!

 10. Finding Your Unique Style

 We’ve already listed nine difficult things, and haven’t even really touched on actually shooting a wedding!

 While it’s a very diverse event, and requires a lot of different photographic skills, what can be most challenging of all is finding your own unique style.

 The wedding industry can seem to become obsessed with a different trend every year, and half the photographers and three quarters of the blogs follow suit.